Domnach Airgid

-The Domnach Airgid is one of the few extant Irish shrines thought to have held non-Irish relics.
 When opened in the 19th century, the shrine was found to hold badly decayed leaves from a 6th-9th century manuscript recounting the Gospels written in Vulgate Latin.
 Thirty-nine pages of the manuscript survive, each measuring about nine inches in height.
 Based on the inscriptions, it is thought to be one of the earliest surviving depictions of apostles portrayed with their attributes and Instruments of the Passion.
-It has been in the National Museum of Ireland (Kildare Street site) in Dublin since 1847.
-There is an early 20th century replica in the Metropolitan Museum of Art in New York.
+It has been in the National Museum of Ireland in Dublin since 1847.
+There is an early 20th-century replica in the Metropolitan Museum of Art in New York.

-The earliest records title the shrine as "Domnach" (pronounced Donagh), a word derived from the Latin "Dominicus" (Belonging to God or of the Master).
-The antiquarian George Petrie (1790–1866) was one of the first to describe the Domnach Airgid, and strongly believed the early medieval box was created as a host for relics, and only later became decorative shrine and container for Gospel manuscripts.
+The earliest records title the shrine as the "Domnach" (pronounced Donagh), a word derived from the Latin "Dominicus" (Belonging to God or of the Master).
+The Irish antiquarian George Petrie (1790–1866) was one of the first to describe the Domnach Airgid.
+He assumed that the box was created to host relics and only later became a decorative shrine and container for Gospel manuscripts.

 Description

-The Domnach Airgid is oblong in shape, and is 23cm high, 16.7cm wide and 9.8cm long.
-It contains three covers, each build during separate phases.
-The inner-most is made of Yew-wood and dates to the early medieval period, when the object was built to hold relics and portions of a Gospel.
-The middle cover dates from the 14th century and is made of tinned copper-alloy plates lined with sliver, while the 15th century outer cover is formed from silver plated with gold.
+The Domnach Airgid is oblong shaped and is 23cm high, 16.7cm wide, and 9.8cm long.
+It contains three covers, each built during separate phases.
+The inner-most is made of Yew-wood and dates to the early medieval period when the object was built to hold relics and portions of a Gospel.
+The middle cover dates from the 14th century and is made of tinned copper-alloy plates lined with silver, while the 15th-century outer cover is formed from silver plated with gold.

 Early medieval casket

 The original early medieval casket was built to hold relics, and is dated to either the late eighth or early ninth century.
 It consisted of a single yew-wood chamber with a sliding door, and was covered with tinned bronze plates decorated with interlace.
-The original plates on the sides of the shire are still visible.
+The original plates on the sides of the shrine are still visible.

-It is traditionally associated with Patrick and believed to have been in his possession and sanctified by him before he presented or gave it to St Macartan (454—506), the first Bishop of Clogher in County Tyrone.
+It is traditionally associated with Patrick and believed to have been in his possession and sanctified by him before he presented or gave it to St Macartan (454—506), the first Bishop of Clogher diocese in southwest Ulster.
 This story is first mentioned in a 7th-century vita of St. Patrick, in which the shrine is named as the Domnach Airgid.
 The original casket may have been referred to in the 10th century "Tripartite Life of St Patrick", which mentions gifts made to him, including relics of the Apostles, portions of the True Cross, and tufts of Mary's hair, or the Holy Sepulchre.
 Historians believe that such relics would have been collected during trips by Irish clergy to Rome.